Economic-Crisis/Public-releases/README.md

 Responsibilities include: editing existing scripts, the ability to work with ideas, events, tricks, etc. etc.<br>
 5. **Senior Scriptor**.
 You must be able to work with on_actions, arrays, variables, and the interface.<br>
 Responsibilities include: creating and editing existing mechanics.<br>
-6. **Artificial Intelligence Scriptor**.
+6. **AI Scriptor**.
 You need to understand the work of AI and the ability to set actions for them.<br>
 Responsibilities include: adapting AI for operating mechanics, technologies, templates, etc.<br>
 7. **Script-techtre**.
 It is necessary to be able to work with technology, be able to work with a modular system and scripting Units.<br>
 Responsibilities include: analytics and technology creation, editing of existing ones, editing of Units and balancing.<br>